World Modeling for Autonomous Wheel Loaders: Wheel loader world models

 \subsection{Preface and nomenclature}

-This paper defines loading as starting with a machine heading in direction $\bm{t}$ to dig location $\bm{x}$ in a pile, represented by the current pile state $H$.
-It ends when the machine has returned to its initial location after digging in, filling the bucket, breaking out, and leaving the pile in a new state $H'$.
-At the dig location $\bm{x}$, a controller for automatic bucket filling is engaged, parametrized by some set of \emph{action parameters} $\bm{a}$.
-The loading is performed with some \emph{performance} $\bm{\mathcal{P}}$, which in this study includes the loaded mass, loading time, and mechanical work.
-The performance is a consequence of the dynamics of the machine under the selected action $\bm{a}$ and the state of the pile.
+This paper defines the loading cycle as starting with a machine heading in direction $\bm{t}$ to dig location $\bm{x}$ in a pile, represented by the current pile state $H$.
+The cycle ends when the machine has returned to its initial location after digging in, filling the bucket, breaking out, and leaving the pile in a new state $H'$.
+The wheel loader is equipped with an automatic bucket filling controller that is parametrized by some set of \emph{action parameters} $\bm{a}$.
+The controller is engaged when the machine reaches the dig location $\bm{x}$.
+Each loading cycle can be assigned a \emph{performance} $\bm{\mathcal{P}}$, which in this study includes the loaded mass, loading time, and mechanical work.
+The performance is a consequence of the dynamics of the machine and the soil under the selected action $\bm{a}$ and the initial state of the pile.
 The expected performance of a loading cycle, indexed by $n\in\mathbb{N}$, is therefore given by some unknown \emph{performance predictor} function $\bm{\Psi}$.
 In other words,